SAN DIEGO - There is very little going right for Evan Gattis and the Atlanta Braves.

-SAN DIEGO — Everth Cabrera singled in the winning run in the 10th inning to lift the San Diego Padres to a 4-3 win over the slumping Atlanta Braves on Sunday.
+Everth Cabrera singled in the winning run in the 10th inning to give the San Diego Padres their second consecutive extra-innings win, a 4-3 victory over the slumping Braves on Sunday.

 Will Venable led off the 10th with an infield single off David Hale (3-4) and Alexi Amarista walked.
 The Braves got a double play on Renee Rivera's sacrifice bunt attempt with Amarista taking second.
 Chris Nelson walked to bring up Cabrera.
 After the Padres pulled off a double steal, Cabrera lined a hard single past second baseman Ramiro Pena.

 Tim Stauffer (4-2) pitched one inning for the win.

 The Braves pushed the tying run across in the ninth off closer Joaquin Benoit.
 Jason Heyward hit a leadoff double and Gattis then hit a comebacker to Benoit.
 Heyward broke for third and Benoit's throw was on the bag, but Yangervis Solarte failed to field the throw for an error as it went into foul territory, allowing Heyward to score and tie the game at 3.

 Tommy Medica, who hit a pair of two-run homers on Friday night, put the Padres ahead 3-2 in the eighth with a leadoff solo homer off Anthony Varvaro.
 Medica was 8 for 12 with five RBIs in the three-game sweep of Atlanta.

 The Braves tied the game at 2-all in the seventh when they finally got to Tyson Ross on Heyward's RBI triple and a run-scoring double by Gattis.